ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 Lets paste this file into our project.

 I pointed out that in GraphQL everything resolves around a schema.
-In order to get our GraphQL server up and running we need to create and host a GraphQL schema.
+In order to get our GraphQL server up and running we need to create and host a GraphQL schema in our server.
 In _Hot Chocolate_ we define a schema with the `SchemaBuilder`.

 Open the `Startup.cs` again and then let us add a simple schema with our `Query` type.